design-first/system-runtime/README.md

 #### Monoco Addons

-You can update Monoco core system **by composing other systems** with it.
+You can update monoco core system **by composing other systems** with it.
 In that case, other systems are called **addons**.

 Monoco addons are located on the [/addons](./addons/) directory.
-You will find all the systems that you can import on Monoco.
+You will find all the systems that you can import on monoco.
-To do so, just copy and paste a system into the [/src/addons](./src/addons/) directory and build Monoco.
+To do so, just copy and paste a system into the [/src/addons](./src/addons/) directory and build msonoco.

 #### Grunt

 Grunt is used for automating the basic tasks of Monoco.
-You can use it to extend Monoco core system or to package your own system with Monoco.
+You can use it to extend monoco core system or to package your own system with monoco.

 ```sh